konsdibons/4d/README.md

 ### NumExpr
 For accelerating some heavy calculations in Python scripts, 4d uses the NumExpr evaluator.
 You can install numexpr in your Python environment with the following pip command:
 > pip install numexpr

+## The following external software tools are optional
+The following softwares are helpful for specific tasks.
+You need to install them, if you want to make use of them in your scripts.

 ### Software for drift correction
 Drift correction can be done using MotionCor2.
 In case you require to do the drift correction using one of these software, please install the required software using the links below: